 42 more migrant worker dormitories cleared of COVID-19: MOM

-SINGAPORE: An additional 42 migrant worker dormitories, housing around 4,000 residents, have been declared clear of COVID-19.
+SINGAPORE: An additional 42 migrant worker dormitories, housing around 4,000 residents, have been declared cleared of COVID-19.

 The Ministry of Manpower (MOM) and the inter-agency task force that was set up to support foreign workers and dormitory operators announced this on Tuesday (16 Jun).